Christine S. Rollier

-She studied biochemistry and obtained her PhD at the University of Lyon I in 2000, studying DNA immunization as a therapeutic approach against chronic Hepatitis B Virus infection.
+She studied biochemistry and obtained her PhD at the University of Lyon I in 2000, with a focus on DNA immunization as a therapeutic approach against chronic Hepatitis B Virus infection.
 She trained in immunology, specialising in vaccine development at Institut National de la Sante et Recherche Medicale (INSERM), Lyon, France.
-She proceeded to work on novel vaccine development against Hepatitis C Virus chronic infection at the Biomedical Primate Research Center, The Netherlands for five years, before joining the Jenner Institute at the University of Oxford in 2007 as a senior immunologist to work on improvements of vaccine vectors against malaria.
-She started her current position at the Oxford Vaccine group in 2010, and her research activities, funded by the Oxford Biomedical Research Centre, Medical Research Council and charities, include pre-clinical and clinical investigation of new and improved vaccines against bacterial infections such as serogroup B meningococcus.
+She proceeded to work on novel vaccine development and cellular immunity against Hepatitis C Virus chronic infection at the Biomedical Primate Research Center, The Netherlands for five years, before joining the Jenner Institute at the University of Oxford in 2007 as a senior immunologist, to work on improvements of vaccine vectors against malaria.
+She joined the Oxford Vaccine group in 2010, bringing her expertise of viral vectored vaccine platform and preclinical research, to work on meningococcal and preclinical vaccine development.

-Rollier CS. et al, (2016), Vaccine
+Rollier CS. et al, (2020), Scientific Reports, 10

 O'Connor D. et al, (2020), Mol Syst Biol, 16